PhrozenIO/win-brute-logon/README.md

 `type <wordlist_file> | WinBruteLogon.exe -u <username> -`

-# ChangeLog

-## 2020/05/23

-- Now support stdin for wordlist.
-- Few code optimization.

 # Introduction

-This PoC is more what I would call a serious weakness in Microsoft Windows Authentication mechanism than a vulnerability.

-The biggest issue is related to the lack of privilege required to perform such actions.

-Indeed, from a Guest account (The most limited account on Microsoft Windows), you can crack the password of any available local users.

-Find out which users exists using command : `net user`

-This PoC is using multithreading to speed up the process and support both 32 and 64bit.
+Win Brute Logon is designed to simulate a brute-force attack on a Microsoft account by guessing large numbers of password combinations in a short amount of time.
+This allows pentesters to test the security posture of their systems and assess their defenses against brute-force attacks.
+The tool exploits the lack of an account lockout mechanism, which is a common weakness in many systems (before account lockout becomes enabled by default on Windows 11).
+By attempting to guess the password of an account, the tool can help pentesters identify and address vulnerabilities in their security measures.
+It should be used responsibly and within the bounds of the law.

 # PoC Test Scenario (With a Guest Account)

-Tested on Windows 10

-Install and configure a freshly updated Windows 10 virtual or physical machine.

-In my case full Windows version was : `1909 (OS Build 18363.778)`

-Log as administrator and lets create two different accounts : one administrator and one regular user.
-Both users are local.

-/!\ Important notice: I used the Guest account for the demo but this PoC is not only limited to Guest account, it will work from any account / group (guest user / regular user / admin user etc...)
+For this demonstration, we will set up a fresh version of Windows 10 on a virtual or physical machine.
+Once the machine is set up, log in as an administrator.
+Next, create two different local accounts: one administrator account and one regular user account.
+Please note that although we will be using the guest account for the demo, this proof-of-concept (PoC) is not limited to the guest account.
+It can be used from any account or group, including guest, regular user, and admin user.

 ## Create a new admin user